imalink-project/imalink/docs/API_REFERENCE.md

-# ImaLink API Reference v2.1
+# ImaLink API Reference v2.1 (Photo-Centric)

 **Base URL**: `http://localhost:8000/api/v1`
 **Authentication**: JWT Bearer tokens required for all endpoints except auth/register and auth/login

+**Important Change in v2.1:** The ImageFiles API has been removed.
+All ImageFile operations are now performed through the Photos API for a cleaner, more intuitive interface.
+See the [ImageFiles section](#️-imagefiles) for migration details.

 ---